NBISweden/workshop-reproducible-research/docs/tutorial_intro.md

 ```

 #### Setting up persistent conda environments
-Because the root file system of each container is an isolated instance conda
+Because the root file system of each container is an isolated instance, Conda
 environments you create during this course will be lost if you exit the
 container or if it is killed for some reason.
 This means that you will have to
 recreate each environment every time you run a new container for
 the course.
-To avoid this, you can make sure conda uses a subfolder `envs/`
+To avoid this, you can make sure that Conda uses a subfolder `envs/`
 inside the `/course` directory for storing environments.
 If you run containers
 for the course with some folder on your local machine mounted inside `/course`
-that will cause the conda environments to be available on your local machine
+that will cause the Conda environments to be available on your local machine
 even though they are created inside the container.
 Should a container be stopped
-for some reason you can simply run a new one and activate conda environments
+for some reason you can simply run a new one and activate Conda environments
 under `/course/envs`, saving you the trouble of recreating them.

 What you have to do is to, after you've started a container with the